robcarver17/pysystemtrade/docs/userguide.md

 #### Handling defaults when you change certain functions
 </a>

-In certain places you can change the function used to do a particular calculation, eg volatility estimation (This does *not* include trading rules).
+In certain places you can change the function used to do a particular calculation, eg volatility estimation (This does *not* include trading rules - the way we change the functions for these is quite different).
 This is straightforward if you're going to use the same arguments as the original argument.
 However if you change the arguments you'll need to change the project defaults .yaml file.
 I recommend keeping the original parameters, and adding new ones with different names, to avoid accidentally breaking the system.

 <a name="defaults_how">